About UsThe Evolution of Baltria

-We get asked often, what does “Baltria” mean?
+We have often been asked, what does “Baltria” mean?

-It means a new standard in every industry we apply our great principles and values in, and the commitment to excellence.
-It means that we take care of our employees and customers providing great opportunities and growing commerce world-wide.
+“Baltria” means a new standard in every industry we apply our great principles and values to.
+Baltria is a commitment to excellence and providing the best service to both customers and employees.
+Here great opportunities abound and global commerce is our business.
 Our word for that is “Baltria”.

 What started out as a small café in Lithuania has grown into a renowned restaurant with banquet hall, family park, and interactive car museum.
 Our car business has expanded to include some of the most beautiful cars in the world at multiple locations worldwide.

 Baltria Vintage Auto Gallery in St. Charles has already received an A+ accreditation by the BBB, as well as community development awards, Gold Member status with the St. Charles of the Chamber of Commerce, and has become the #1 tourism site in the Fox Valley area.
-Additionally, we manage real estate projects, rental units, and have a property investment division.
+Additionally, we manage real estate projects and rental units as part of our property investment division.

-As you can see our business is continuing to evolve, yet we have never forgotten our roots.
+Even though our business has continued to evolve, we have never forgetten our roots.

-The first logo utilized by Baltria was implemented for the company’s founding in 2005.
-The car silhouette represented our international automotive business while the three spoked wheel signified the forward movement of our business ventures in cars, real estate, and asset management.
+The first logo utilized by Baltria was implemented in 2005 to celebrate the company’s founding.
+The automobile silhouette represented our international automotive branch, while the three spoked wheel signified the forward movement of our business ventures in cars, real estate, and asset management.

-Next came the winged logo with the Baltria “B” (2011-2015).
-The predominant car silhouette was replaced with a more generic logo that would be more identifiable with Baltria’s other ventures, such as our Lithuanian restaurant and family park.
+In 2011, the original design was phased out in favor of a more generic logo that would be more identifiable with Baltria’s other ventures, such as our Lithuanian restaurant and family park.

 Coat of Arms